ShobanChiddarth/telegram-proxy-server-aws/README.md

 ### Additional Details.

 The EC2 instance is deployed in Thailand (`ap-southeast-7`).
 Change the region in [aws-infra/main.tf](./aws-infra/main.tf#2) if you want it deployed somewhere else.
 Also feel free 2 set the AZ in [aws-infra/subnet.tf](./aws-infra/subnet.tf) if you want.

+> NOTE: Earlier Thailand worked but now it is not working.
+So I changed it to Singapore `ap-southeast-1` in `aws-infra`

+## `aws-infra` (under construction)

+Steps to deploy are the same.
+For connecting to the server from the client, enter NLB dns name instead of public IPV4 address.
+And there is no app running on :80 to expose the details for connection.
+See terraform outputs instead.

+This project has been paused because I am working on [somehting else](https://www.linkedin.com/posts/shobanchiddarth_siem-wazuh-aws-share-7477956807253118976-Kk8p/) right now.

+In the future I will add
+- Fine tuned auto scaling
+- Lamdba based cost monitoring API
+- Lambda based management API for
+   - Manual overriding of Auto Scaling values
+   - Retrieve and update proxy server secret
+   - QR Code generation based on proxy connection details (frontend work)
+   - Shut down / reboot bastion
+   - Proxy Server connectivity check and notification

+For now, it "just works" and deploys a NLB with 1 auto scaled server.